November 10, 2024

 Skyscanner’s low prices can sometimes feel too good to be true.
 It groups Everywhere search results by city but doesn’t show flight times upfront.
 Once you click through, you may find itineraries with long layovers or awkward departure times.
 Skyscanner also doesn’t let you specify departure or arrival times at the start of an Everywhere search, which can make it harder to quickly compare practical, real-world options.

-Why people love it
+Why do people love KAYAK?

-Why people love it
+Why do people love GoLastMinute?

 The site is easy to use.
 Just enter your home airport and select the upcoming weekend to see a grid of destinations with starting prices.
 GoLastMinute links out to dozens of flight providers, and you can set fare alerts for specific routes.